 Flexible indoor community meeting spaces are generally demand driven.
 The provision of a community hub with key tenants of the Korumburra Library and Milpara Community house would provide increased opportunities for shared education and learning opportunities and would require training rooms to accommodate increased classes.
-A community hub can be established in suitable existing buildings or be purpose built.
 Funding for a community hub may be sourced through sale of Council land and developer contributions.
 There are adequate community meeting spaces for the next 20 years if existing buildings are used by more groups and accessibility is improved.
 Early years specific meeting rooms would be available at the purpose built integrated children's centre with kindergarten, childcare and maternal and child health services.

-Increased use of existing meeting rooms by more groups would open up many new meeting room opportunities in Korumburra.
-This would require cooperation between managers of current meeting spaces and others wishing to use the meeting spaces to negotiate a match between existing and new users; the meeting spaces available and the type of spaces required; and the arrangement of new systems of management for shared facilities.
-Sharing of meeting rooms by more groups in the community would provide increased supply in Korumburra.
+The number of existing meeting rooms and their current limited use provides opportunities for their increased use.
+It is in the interest of current meeting room committees of management to consider opening up the use of their facilities to additional groups.
+Negotiation between existing and new users of meeting spaces might discuss the type of spaces required and any arrangement of new systems of management for shared facilities.
 Combining responsibility for maintenance, hire and promotion of meeting spaces among a number of community groups for each facility would ease the cost and time required to maintain the meeting room.
 This combined management could result in increased use, increased income from users, more community members to share the responsibilities of management of a facility and the potential of shared membership amongst user groups.